dvudd/CI_PP2/README.md

 	 playerActionBtn.addEventListener('click', playerTurn);
 	 }
 ```
-To the `playerTurn()`function where the EventListener is removed when the user presses the button
+To the `playerTurn()`function, where the EventListener is removed when the user presses the button
 ```js
 async function playerTurn() {
 	 // Prevent the button to be pressed several times